software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

 -  **Deploy apps on devices using LAD:**

 	-  To deploy a Velocitas App with LAD, you can choose between the three variants described above:
-	-  The cloud icon without an arrow executes STAGE 1 option "Deploy remote built image remote".
+	-  The cloud icon without an arrow executes Deployment-Variant 01 option "Deploy remote built image remote".
-	-  The cloud with the arrow executes STAGE 2 option "Deploy local built image remote".
+	-  The cloud with the arrow executes Deployment-Variant 02 option "Deploy local built image remote".
-	-  The document icon with the arrow executes STAGE 3 option "Deploy local built image local".
+	-  The document icon with the arrow executes Deployment-Variant 03 option "Deploy local built image local".

 ###  Add the local registry on the target device